janmejay/stv.vscode/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.0.2

+- Bug fix for infinite recursion for non-existing files.

-### 1.0.0
+### 0.0.1

-Support for Golang source-line linking.
+- Support for Golang source-line linking.

 ---